Passengers (British TV series)

-Passengers is a mid-1990s and early-2000s Channel 4 television programme about youth culture.
+Passengers is a British mid-1990s and early-2000s Channel 4 television programme about youth culture.

 Some time after its original mid-1990s incarnation, the programme was revived for a new series in early 2001, initially for sister station E4.

 In its original mid-1990s incarnation, it featured a pre-Trainspotting Ewan McGregor, Geoff Thompson, Notorious B.I.G., Take That and drum and bass musician Goldie.
 The theme tune was a portion of "The Passenger" by Iggy Pop and Ricky Gardiner.